bo2zo/bo2zo/README.md

 <h1 align="center">Hi Everyone !</h1>
-### I'm a passionate student in software development, eager to explore and contribute to the world of technology.
+<h2 align="left">I'm a passionate student in software development, eager to explore and contribute to the world of technology.</h2>

 <p align="left">🔭 I’m currently working on sharpening my coding skills and building exciting projects.</p>
 <p align="left">🌱 I’m currently learning new programming languages and frameworks to expand my knowledge.</p>